 Through a keen eye for details, refined creativity and a talent for emotional storytelling, I capture your wedding day with a relaxed approach tailored to you and this lil love you've got goin on.

-Reluctantly, I dug my camera out of my backpack with frozen fingers and retraced my steps through the dark turning down the road.
+Sighing, I pulled my camera out of my backpack with frozen fingers and retraced my steps in the dark.

-Emerging from the shadows just as I turned down the dimly lit alley was a woman about 65 years old.
+Just as I turned down the dimly lit alley, woman about 65 years old emerged from the shadows.
 She trudged toward me as if every step demanded concentrated effort, eyes trained on the cobblestones, brows furrow and fists clenched.

-We were the only ones on the street and I knew I'd come for her.
+We were the only ones on the street, and my heart sped up.

-Slowing, the woman first looked around, then raised her eyes to meet my gaze.
+Slowing, the woman first looked around, then meet my gaze.

 Despite the language barrier, the freezing cold, and the fact we were total strangers on the street in the dark- she walked away whispering to herself the truth, "me, bella."